th2-net/th2-read-log/README.md

 ##### Pin declaration

 The log reader requires a single pin with _publish_ and _raw_ attributes.
+The data is published in a raw format.
+To use it please conect the output pin with another pin that transforms raw data to parsed data.
+E.g. the **codec** box.

 Example:
 ```yaml